Nikita-kothiwala/GithubExplorer/README.md

   - npx react-native run-android

 ## APK File
+ - You can find the apk file for installation in the [apk](apk/) folder.

+## Steps to Install:

+  - Navigate to the `apk` folder in this repository.
- - Download the APK file from android/app/build/outputs/apk/release/.
+  - Download the `app-release.apk` file.
+  - Transfer it to your android device.
- - Install it on your Android device for testing.
+  - Open the APK file on your device and install the app.